geoffrey-diederichs/Hack_in_2025/note/README.md

 add(b"-7", b"A"*8+one_gadget[:7])
 ```

-Putting it all together in [this script](./solve.py) we get the flag:
+Putting it all together in [this script](./solve.py) we get the flag :

 ```console
 $ ./solve.py -r 146.148.28.103 32866